floatingpt/mat167/readme.md

 ## important note -
-I used MFCC method of feature extraction in lieu of sliding discrete fourier transformation.
+I used Mel-Frequency Cepstral Coefficient method of feature extraction in lieu of sliding discrete fourier transformation.
 I have used the implementation separately with this code, but it provided large outliers which messed up the dimensionality reduction.

 Next, I computed the laplacian matrix using cosine similarity on the audio data BEFORE MFCC.
-I did K-means and PCA on this, and the outcome showed to be a poor indicator for accurately clustering.
+I performed K-means and PCA on this, and the outcome showed to be an indicator for accurate clustering.

-In the feature-extracted data, I found 6 clusters within the approx 8000 clips using PCA.
-I need to map these to values such as , but due to time contraints, I could not finish this tonight.

-A link to the [project github](https://github.com/floatingpt/mat167)
+In the feature-extracted data, I found that 6 clusters was optimal to minimize cluster SSE.
+I read into methods for categorizing audio data, and I have decided to use the centroid, rolloff, flux, and bandwidth to create bins categorizing the data.